Overview of Property Registration

 The application has been designed specifically to be used by the sub-registrar, the citizens and other people from various state registration departments.
 The application has been developed in a way that it can be modified as per the requirements of every state, depending upon various factors.

-The application offers a complete and user-friendly interface for the registration of property and submission of documents.
+The application offers a complete and user-friendly interface for the registration of property and submission of necessary papers.
 The application also allows citizens to initiate the buying and selling of properties/land online.
 It provides its users with several options, like finding out the prevailing market rates of certain properties and the nature of the land available for sale.

-Documents required for Property Registration
+Necessary Papers required for Property Registration

 Property Registration process